 - As the bullying in Pret is systemic it seems like such a big mountain to overcome.
 The number one “argument” I get on social media is, “well, this is everywhere in the world with all big companies”.
 My response is always that just because this seems (not is!) everywhere, doesn’t mean I have to settle for it!
 Also, that was exactly the complacency that people have and had before the #metoo movement grew and started kicking butt!
 “Well, that’s just what men do!”
 Nopes!
 Unacceptable!
 After what I’ve been through (my story with Pret is in the audio player and articles at the bottom of this post), I have come to the conclusion that life is just way too short to be exploited, stepped upon and thrown away like garbage!

 - I also asked health organizations like the Health and Safety Executive from the government, and other organisations and charities, for independent investigation into Pret staff deaths, particularly suicides.
 I wrote emails with detailed accounts to these health bodies, but they only investigate physical accidents at work that lead to death and investigate if they are work-related.
 I then continued to contact the press.
 I even contacted newspapers that I don’t like at all, just to call out for help like I’m drowning in despair!
 But apart from a handful of Journalists who cover the subject of emotional labour, there is not much interest, and those who showed interest seem to just want a quick story, but this subject needs thorough investigation and back-up.
 I was contacted by a Sunday Mirror reporter just soon after the first customer death from a Pret product became public.
-But at the I wasn’t ready for the press and the journalist was apprehensive about getting sued by Pret for covering my story.
+But at the time I wasn’t ready for the press and the journalist was apprehensive about getting sued by Pret for covering my story.
 But I suggested to the Journalist to go undercover into Pret, and I was proud to learn that she did!
 I commented on her experience in “Undercover Under Pressure“.

 - My take also is, that the public frankly doesn’t care about low-wage workers in the fast-food industry or service work.
 I put a blog post together on suicides in companies and the toxic environment of Amnesty International: “Why is Pret A Manger not being Investigated on Staff Deaths?”